anoanonymous/SeMPL/README.md

 This repository contains the **key codes**, **full data used**, **raw experiment results** and **the supplementary tables** for the paper.

 # Documents
+- **Data**:
+performance datasets of 9 subject systems as specified in the paper.

+- **Raw_results**:
+contains the raw experiment results for all the research questions.

+- **utils:
+contains utility functions to build SeMPL.

+- **Figure5/6/7_full.pdf**:
+supplementary tables for Figure 5/6/7 in the paper.

 - **SeMPL_main.py**:
 the *main program* for using SeMPL, which automatically reads data from csv files, trains and evaluates, and save the results.